1. Our approach

 Amiqus will collect personally identifiable information and unique identifiers such as NI number, as well as sensitive and special category of personal information in compliance with legal requirements.
 We use this information for the administration of your employment contract, career progression and well-being.

 An individual has recently completed an Amiqus request, and provided us with your name and business email address to let you know about Amiqus’ services via our referral scheme.

 Amiqus will collect and process information you have chosen to provide us when signing up to receive updates.

 If you have any questions about this privacy notice or wish to exercise your rights please contact us by email, by post or by phone using the details below.

 As our business changes and grows, we reserve the right to update this privacy notice to reflect our most current business practices.

 Please report any complaint to Amiqus Data Protection Team using the contact details above and we will work to resolve any question or concern that you wish to raise about our use of your information within a reasonable time period.

-If we are unable to resolve your complaint, you may contact the Information Commissioner’s Office or by telephone at: 0303 123 1113.
+If we are unable to resolve your complaint, you may wish to contact the Information Commissioner’s Office on their website